majorsopa/ExtentionChanger/README.md

 # Important Notice
 If you file does not have an extension e.g. "example.", "example" it will rename the file and not add an extension.
+This does not actually change the file type, but instead changes the extension.